vmunier/play-scalajs.g8/README.md

 ## Notes
 * `preoptimizeJS` is triggered when compiling (works with `compile`, `~compile`, `run`, `~run`)
 * `optimizeJS` is triggered when calling Play `dist`
-* The ScalaJS output goes to scalajvm/public/javascripts/scalajs
-* scalajvm/public/javascripts/scalajs is present in .gitignore
-* Customize the Scala.js output directory by updating the `scalajsOutputDir` setting in project/Build.scala